 Why Is Managing Your AML Budget So Challenging?

-We’ve already established how AML costs can add up way beyond simply purchasing AML software.
+We’ve already established how AML costs can add up way beyond simply purchasing AML tools & software.
 But what makes this particular compliance requirement so hard to budget for?
 The answer is, mostly, ever-changing circumstances and laws.
 Specifically:

 Increasing and Changing AML Regulations